solidjs-community/eslint-plugin-solid/docs/no-destructure.md

 <!-- AUTO-GENERATED-CONTENT:START (HEADER) -->
 # solid/no-destructure
-Prevent destructuring props.
+Disallow destructuring props.
 In Solid, props must be used with property accesses (`props.foo`) to preserve reactivity.
 This rule only tracks destructuring in the parameter list.
 This rule is **an error** by default.

 [View source](../src/rules/no-destructure.ts) · [View tests](../test/rules/no-destructure.test.ts)